Comparing Sensor Technologies: IR vs ToF vs Microwave in High-Traffic Restrooms

 Limitations

-Interference from ambient light: Skylights or halogen lights that let in a lot of sunlight may saturate the receiver.
+Interference from ambient light: Skylight or halogen lights that allow lots of sunlight can saturate the receiver.

 Best Use